Qumulo/docs/getting-started-guide-supermicro.md

 # Prerequisites
-This section describes the network, switch, and firmware prerequisites for installing Qumulo Core.

-## Networking and Switch Requirements
 For best performance, we recommend a 100 Gbps network (40 Gbps minimum).

-## Special Firmware Instructions

 # Step 1: Racking Your Nodes